ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 10. Press **Play**.
 Now the label should update every time you interact with the light switch.

-**Congrats!
-You've just created a new game!**
+<div align="center" style="font-weight: bold; margin-top: 50px;">Congrats!
+You've just created your first game on CORE!</div>

 ## Summary

 You've now learned how a script can move and interact with objects within your scene using triggers and custom properties.
-You've also picked up a few programming concepts like global and local rotation and when to use if statements.
+You've also picked up a few programming concepts like functions and when to use `if` statements.
 Hopefully you feel a little more comfortable with coding and your next Lua project won't be so intimidating!

 As a reference, here's how your full script should look like at the end: